 You can consult an upper cervical chiropractor for an upper cervical spine assessment to know if there are misalignments in your neck.
 Misalignments can be minor, but it can have a dramatic impact on the functions of your central nervous system.
 An upper cervical chiropractor can help bring back the normal blood flow in your brain, which can help combat your head pain.

 Upper cervical chiropractic care can resolve migraines right at its root.
 A niche within the chiropractic profession, this form of therapy examines the atlas (the uppermost vertebra in the neck), which is often where migraines originate.

 Upper cervical chiropractors make gentle and customized adjustments for every patient.
 They aim to shift the atlas back to its proper alignment using a natural approach.
-This often leads to long-lasting relief from migraine symptoms.
+This often leads to long-lasting relief from head pain symptoms.

 Visit Precision Chiropractic in Oklahoma City, Oklahoma to experience firsthand the benefits of upper cervical chiropractic to your overall body functions.
 Call 405-378-3100 or fill out our web form to set a consultation with Dr. Jennifer Sheppard.

 To schedule a consultation with Dr. Sheppard, call our Oklahoma City office at 405-378-3100.
 You can also click the button below.